laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 _Step in game with direct subgame transitions_ {:center}

+So we have an idea of how subgames can transition into other subgames, but how do we reason about this?
+There's no numbers here to even try to solve Nash Equilibria on!
+We'll be covering how to start adding values to each cell in these matrices in the next section.

-## Calculating win probabilities and chaining subgames into bigger games
+## Calculating win probabilities and chaining smaller subgames into larger games

-One of the problems with the previous post's model is that I was just using damage values without any consideration for remaining health and players trying to win the game through depleting the other player's health pool.
-Let's consider a situation where both players have only 5 health (so any hit would win the game) and one player is in switch stance (so we're playing the switch subgame).
+One of the problems with the previous post's model is that I was just using damage values without any consideration for remaining health or even the win condition of the game that's about depleting the other player's health to 0.
+For example, consider a situation where both players have only 5 health, so any hit from either the attacker or defender would just win the game.
+In this case, we don't really care how much damage our hit does!

+So let's consider this sudden death scenario and let the attacker already be in switch stance.
 Furthermore, let's assume that this is the last turn of the overall game, and that if both players are still alive by the end, the player with the higher health total will win the game.
 If both players have the same health, then the winner of the game is chosen by a coin flip.

 We can make a payoff matrix where the values are the probability of winning for the attacker instead of damage values.
-Any of the situations where the attacker gets a hit is a win for the attacker, so probability 1 for the attacker to win the game.
-Any hit for the defender is a win for the defender, so probability 0 for the attacker to win the game.
-Any other situation is a draw and coin flip to decide the winner.
+Any of the situations where the attacker gets a hit is a win for the attacker, so the value of that cell is 1.
+Any hit for the defender is a win for the defender, so the value of that cell is 0.
+Any other situation is a draw and coin flip to decide the winner, so the value of that cell is 0.5.

 | Switch (5, 5, 1)| Stand       | Duck/Low Parry    | Jab      | Launch |
 |:-----           |:--------    |:------            |:-----    |:-------|